Own-Data-Privateer/hoardy-web/tool/README.md

   - `--stdin0`
   : read zero-terminated PATHs from stdin, these will be processed after PATHs specified as command-line arguments, requires specified `--to`

+- error handling:
+  - `--errors {fail,skip,ignore}`
+  : when an error occurs:
+    - `fail`: report failure and stop the execution (default)
+    - `skip`: report failure but skip the reqres that produced it from the output and continue
+    - `ignore`: `skip`, but don't report the failure

 - filters:
   - `--or EXPR`
   : only work on reqres which match any of these expressions...
   - `--and EXPR`
   : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

+- output:
+  - `-n, --no-output`
+  : don't print anything to stdout (default)
+  - `-l, --lf-terminated`
+  : output absolute paths of newly produced files terminated with `\n` (LF) newline characters to stdout
+  - `-z, --zero-terminated`
+  : output absolute paths of newly produced files terminated with `\0` (NUL) bytes to stdout

 ### wrrarms stream